A direct bijection between descending plane partitions with no special parts and permutation matrices: Introduction

+Recently, Behrend, Di Francesco, and Zinn-Justin proved this conjecture for all $m$ in a non-bijective way by finding determinant expressions for each generating function and then proving the equality of these determinants~\cite{ZINNDPP}.
+Also, in~\cite{LALONDE}, Lalonde gave a bijective proof in the case $m=1$ and mentions the case $m=0$, but does not give the details of the bijection in the case of no special parts.

-Recently, Ayyer found a different bijection between DPPs of order $n$ with no special parts and permutations of $n$ which maps DPPs with $\ell$ rows to permutations with $\ell$ ascents~\cite{AYYER_ASM_DPP}, but does not map DPPs with $p$ parts to ASMs with $p$ inversions.
+Additionally, in~\cite{AYYER_ASM_DPP} Ayyer found a different bijection between DPPs of order $n$ with no special parts and permutations of $n$, which does not map DPPs with $p$ parts to permutations with $p$ inversions, but rather maps DPPs with $\ell$ rows to permutations with $\ell$ ascents.
 Already, this bijection seems complicated and it is unclear how one might extend it to all DPPs and ASMs.

-The proof of our bijection is entirely based on the definitions and does not rely on the bijection of~\cite{AYYER_ASM_DPP}.
+The proof of our bijection is based entirely on the definitions and does not rely on the bijection of~\cite{AYYER_ASM_DPP}.
 It is not obvious how to extend our approach to find a bijection between alternating sign matrices with $m$ entries equal to $-1$ and descending plane partitions with $m$ special parts, but in Section~\ref{s:fullbij} we discuss some promising aspects and difficulties encountered.
 Perhaps the combined insights from both these bijections will provide a way forward.